 If the preliminary title search uncovers potential problems, a buyer can require that those problems be satisfactorily dealt with before closing on the home.
-So, if someone tells the buyer that owner's title insurance is "optional", that certainly does not mean that the buyer should not get it.
-Virtually every lender requires lender's title insurance, but that insurance does not protect the buyer.

 In addition, owner's title insurance protects buyers against a myriad of risks that not even the most careful title search can uncover, including things such as forged documents, undisclosed or missing heirs of a previous owner, fraud, will disputes, and unrecorded claims of many types.